ChocolateCharlie/Just-Java/README.md

 Object-Oriented Programming Part 2

-NB : The app doesn't support Spanish like in the course, but French.
+*The app doesn't support Spanish like in the course, but French.*

 ### coffee-machine branch